fincherc/data-visualizations-project-3/README.md

 - The highways are a highly accident-prone area, and are causing the highest severity of accidents.
 - Accidents happen at almost every intersection -- which shows us you have to be careful no matter where you are driving.
 - Accidents decreased drastically in the beginning of 2020 (COVID -- people were driving less), but also increased by 2021 and took another large decrease beginning of 2022
-- More accdents occur between 7-9 AM (CST) and again between 5-6 PM (CST) most likely due to more people being on the road during those hours because of the typical work schedule
+- More accidents occur between 7-9 AM (CST) and again between 5-6 PM (CST) most likely due to more people being on the road during those hours because of the typical work schedule
 - On weekends, there are more accidents between the hours of 11 AM - 3 PM (CST)
 - More accidents occured in September, October, November, and December
 - Most of the accidents with severity level of 4, occured along the I-35